 Played oddly straight in the highly-recommendedWhispers in Time: the previous Curb-Stomp Battle left Bass and Proto Man to attempt suicidal attacks on the awakened Zero...who has mostly shrugged them off by the time he comes to kill Mega Man and his successor.
 The half-healed chest-wound amounts to a weak spot that allows Rock to bring down the Red Ripper, albeit at the cost of his own life.

 Interestingly, played straight in Zero Shock.
 Jack is attacking a giant golem, and so Derflinger advises him to attack its core.
 However, there are problems: there's no real guarantee that the core is even there.
 And if there is one, then there might be a chance that it explodes on destruction.

 “If it has one.
 Usually a sphere of some kind.
 Mostly stones with runes on them, squiggly little things like the of your hand.
 Some of the time.
 I think.
 Saw a few that had just a smiley face and a name on them. had a rude word on it!
 But anyway, find the core, partner!
 You might need to do some searching, though, since sometimes there are more than one, sometimes there aren't even any!
 Most fun of all,some of them blow up!
 But 's for sure; the best thing is to go for the core, partner!”

-The Empire also learned from the first the Death Star when building the second.
-Instead of having one exhaust port big enough to shoot through, it had lots of tiny ones across its surface, all too small to be targeted.
-Unfortunately for them, by the time the Battle of Endor took place, the outer shell wasn't finished, allowing the Rebels to fly starfighters straight into the reactor as soon as the planetside shield generator failed.
-(Really, they should have known better from Hoth than to depend on those things...)
+The Empire learns from the first the Death Star when building the second.
+Instead of having one exhaust port big enough to shoot through, it has lots of tiny ones across its surface, all too small to be targeted.
+Unfortunately for them, by the time the Battle of Endor takes place the outer shell isn't finished, allowing the Rebels to fly starfighters straight into the reactor as soon as the planetside shield generator fails.
+(Really, they should have known better from Hoth than to depend on those things....)

 Martia: Not everyone keeps their reproductive organs in the same place, Captain.